elatov/elatov.github.io/_posts/2014-04-21-esxi-macmini-62.md

     Syncing disks.

-Now let&#8217;s actually format our partition as a FAT32 filesystem:
+Now let's actually format our partition as a FAT32 filesystem:

     elatov@fed:~$sudo mkfs.vfat -F 32 -n USB /dev/sdb1
     mkfs.fat 3.0.26 (2014-03-07)

-Now let&#8217;s put a bootloader on there:
+Now let's put a bootloader on there:

     elatov@fed:~$sudo syslinux /dev/sdb1

-Lastly let&#8217;s but an MBR on there as well:
+Lastly let's but an MBR on there as well:

     elatov@fed:~$sudo dd if=/usr/share/syslinux/mbr.bin of=/dev/sdb bs=4k
     0+1 records in